 A cup of black tea with a dash of milk, simple white tea is a very common cuppa in the UK.
 In Japan, this cup of tea is called “Milk Tea”.
 Milk Tea in Japan is as common as the Britain’s usual cuppa.

 Especially “Royal Milk Tea” is the nation’s favourite.
 It is white tea with much more milk than usual which is usually made with a sauce pan by boiling tea leaves with a bit of water and plenty of milk like chai tea.

-In 1965, one of the Japanese tea houses in Kyoto made up the word “Royal Milk Tea” when they introduced this new rich milk tea and named after British royal family.
+In 1965, one of the Japanese tea houses in Kyoto made up the word “Royal Milk Tea” when they introduced this new rich milk tea and named it after the British Royal family.

 Since then, Royal Milk Tea has been establishing its popularity very firmly and even stretching the comfortable zone to 日本茶ロイヤルミルクティー(Nihoncha Royal Milk Tea), the royal milk tea made with Japanese teas instead of black tea.

-The popularity and affection towards Royal Milk Tea in Japan could be equal to the ones for British royal family in the UK!
+The popularity and affection towards Royal Milk Tea in Japan could be equal to the ones for the British Royal family in the UK!